tauzn-clock/self-balance-robot/README.md

 ### Tips on Tuning
 - Tuning Parameters found under `/include/control/balance.cpp` are specific to my robot.
 These may defer if different components are used.
-- Typically, the IMU comes with a slight offset that that is specific to each component.
+- Typically, the IMU comes with a slight offset specific to each component.

 ### Future Improvements:
-- Mounting holes in PCB board are too small for M3 threads, requires some filing
+- Mounting holes in PCB board are too small for M3 threads, and require some filing
 - Shift wheel motor mounting points closer to the edge
-- Over extended periods, wheels does not rotate at magnitudes lower than 0.5 (Due to friction within the motor?)
+- After prolonged usage, wheels do not rotate at magnitudes lower than 0.5 (Due to friction within the motor?)
 - Include directional control based on Node MCU's Wifi Module?